AyushBherwani1998/unsplash_sample/README.md

   <img src="./assets/logos/unsplash_logo.png" height="200"/>
 </p>

 Welcome to the Unsplash Sample Flutter Project!
-This repository showcases the implementation of advanced Flutter concepts such as Bloc pattern, Dependency Injection (DI), Code Coverage, Testing, Clean Architecture and Feature flagging using [Unleash](https://www.getunleash.io).
+This repository showcases the implementation of Flutter concepts such as Bloc pattern, Dependency Injection (DI), Code Coverage, Testing, Clean Architecture and Feature flagging using [Unleash](https://www.getunleash.io).
 Whether you're a Flutter enthusiast or a developer aiming to learn these practices, this project offers valuable insights.

 ## Table of Contents